 - Alan Sepinwall

-The trophy will presented at the Writers Guild Awards West Coast ceremony on Feb.
-14 at the Hyatt Regency Century Plaza in Los Angeles.
+The duo will be honored at the Writers Guild Awards West Coast ceremony on Feb.
+13 at the Hyatt Regency Century Plaza in Los Angeles.

 - Dave McNary